zamiang/Atomate/README.md

 # ATOMATE - Your digital personal assistant

-Atomate helps you stay organized by giving you one place to find and update all the things you need for you day.
-Our priority is to make it easy for you to add stuff and find suff.
-We do this by infering what type of data you enter as you enter it, by alowing you to enter many different types of things and by importing your information from the apps you use every day.
-All your information is in one list-- accessible, filterable and searchable from your phone and your web browser.
+Atomate is a your personal, extra smart note taking tool.
+It does two key things: It reminds you about things when you tell it to, and it gives you one place to keep the info you need for you day.
+Atomate does this by bringing different types of things like reminders, contacts, todos and events (that are normall scattared across many apps) together in one place.
+Atomate first imports and syncs your data from the apps you already use and then gives you one place to search, filter and add new stuff -- accessible on your phone and your web browser

-## Problem

-People spend too much time worrying about silly little dumb things and trying to remember silly little dumb things -- and not enough time doing silly little dumb things.

-This is (partly) because our life management tools suck.
-These tools are poorly integrated, complicated little things based on old metaphors that don't make sense in the digital world.
-SRS SILLYNESS IS SLLY SRSLY

-You should not have to conform to your computer-- it should conform to you!

-## Summary

-Atomate aims to serve 90% of your information needs for the day - no more fragmenting your information across your calendar, todo lists and bookmarks.
-Atomate contains all reference materials, todos, reminders and events in the same list- with one 'awesome bar' to search through and add items.
-The core utility is just having 1 place to view, edit or add to that information.

 ## Demo